moritz-john/homeassistant.koplugin/README.md

 ### Adding Home Assistant entities

-Inside the `entries` table in `config.lua`, you can define two types of items:
+Inside the `entities` table in `config.lua`, you can define two types of items:

 | Type       | Purpose                                 | Required Fields                 | Optional |
 | :--------- | :-------------------------------------- | :------------------------------ | :------- |